Home » Health Conditions » Immune System Health

 Common sense is the name of the game.
 Keep your resistance up so that a cold or flu virus doesn’t have the momentum to catch you.
 This means lots of rest, lots of fluids, eating a well balanced diet, exercise.
 So, you say to yourself I do have that lifestyle and still I get a cold.
 One of the most under rated and easiest things that is overlooked is simply washing your hands!
 Many of our colds and flu are transmitted through touching a surface and then our faces.
 A good hand washing can eliminate this method of catching a cold.

 The Center for Disease Control has indicated that washing your hands is on the top of the list for avoiding any kind of disease transmission.
-It’s and doesn’t cost much, except a moment of your time.
+It’s easy and doesn’t cost much, except a moment of your time.
 This moment, however, may be the most valuable that you invest.
 The CDC has a recommendation to wash your hands in all areas: before or after you sneeze or cough, before preparing food, as you proceed through the day including changing diapers (if you have infants), throughout your workday, going to and from a store or school.
 Some of the stores are now offering hand sanitizing towels as you enter and exit the store, so make use of them as well.

 If you use a public bathroom, be aware that even if you wash your hands, there are germs, bacteria and viruses on the doors as well as the faucet handles.
 Grab a paper towel to turn the handles on or off and use it to exit the bathroom as well.
 Many people under estimate the power of a good hand washing.
 Use warm water with soap.
 Wash the entire top and bottom of the hands, around ten to fifteen seconds.
 If you have children, sing a favorite short song while they wash (to make sure they do a good job).